Photo by Shivam Tiwari on Unsplash

 Effective Core-Building Poses

-Let’s take a closer look at some of the most effective core-building poses:
+Let’s explore some effective core-building poses:

-โ€ข Plank Pose (Chaturanga Dandasana) – This classic pose engages your entire core, including your rectus abdominis, transverse abdominis, and obliques.
-Aim for holding the plank for 30-60 seconds, making sure to keep your back flat and your gaze slightly forward. ๐Ÿ‘€
+• Plank Pose (Chaturanga Dandasana) – This classic pose engages your entire core.
+Hold the plank for 30-60 seconds, keeping your back flat and your gaze slightly forward.

-โ€ข Boat Pose (Navasana) – This pose requires you to lift your feet off the ground, challenging your abdominal muscles to work overtime.
-Start with a shorter hold of 10-20 seconds and gradually work your way up.
-Just remember to keep your spine long and your chest lifted! ๐ŸŒŠ
+• Boat Pose (Navasana) – This pose requires you to lift your feet off the ground, challenging your abdominal muscles.
+Start with a shorter hold of 10-20 seconds and gradually increase the time.
+Remember to keep your spine long and your chest lifted!

-โ€ข Side Plank (Vasisthasana) – By shifting your weight to one side, this pose targets the obliques and helps to strengthen the stabilizing muscles along your spine.
-Hold for 20-30 seconds on each side, making sure to keep your hips stacked and your core engaged. ๐Ÿ’ช
+• Side Plank (Vasisthasana) – By shifting your weight to one side, this pose targets the obliques and strengthens the stabilizing muscles along your spine.
+Hold for 20-30 seconds on each side, keeping your hips stacked and your core engaged.

-โ€ข Bridge Pose (Setu Bandha Sarvangasana) – This heart-opening backbend is a fantastic way to strengthen your lower back and glutes, which work synergistically with your core.
-Aim for 3-5 reps, holding each for 10-15 seconds. ๐ŸŒ‰
+• Bridge Pose (Setu Bandha Sarvangasana) – This heart-opening backbend strengthens your lower back and glutes, which work with your core.
+Aim for 3-5 reps, holding each for 10-15 seconds.

 Poses to Alleviate Lower Back Tension